Muirfield/pocketmine-plugins/WorldProtect/README.md

 ## Translations

 This plugin will honour the server language configuration.
-The current languages are available:
+The languages currently available are:

 * English
 * Spanish

-You can provide your own message file by creating a file called `messages.ini` in the plugin directory.
+You can provide your own message file by creating a file called `messages.ini` in the pluginc config directory.
 Check [github](https://github.com/alejandroliu/pocketmine-plugins/tree/master/WorldProtect/resources/messages/) for sample files.